abirmehmed/Advanced_Java_Algorithm_Concepts/01_Data_Structures/07_Largest Rectangle in Histogram/README.md

+#
+Largest Rectangle in Histogram: Given an array of non-negative integers representing the heights of bars in a histogram, find the area of the largest rectangle that can be formed within the histogram.
+For example, if the input is [2, 1, 5, 6, 2, 3], the output should be 10.
+#

 The problem you are referring to is known as the "Largest Rectangle in Histogram" problem.
 This problem can be solved using a stack-based approach in linear time complexity.

 Here's the step-by-step algorithm to solve the problem: